oldbettie/price-tracker-web/README.md

 I will try to follow a major feature branch with minor feature branches off of that.
 This means the main branch should always be deployable.
 And I can use the minor branches to test new features before merging them into the main branch.

+## Help
+If you are interested in helping out you will need to fork and clone the repo and submit your work in a pull request to be approved.

 ### Dev log.